A novel of 17th century Ireland, based on a true story of love, rebellion, and redemption

 They traveled through perilous waters, with a devious ship captain, only to arrive at the war-torn and burned Ulster province.
 The Irish defeat at the Battle of Kinsale brings worse conditions, followed by the death of the great Red Hugh O’Donnell, weakening the clan.
 When at last peace returns to Inishowen, the Gunpowder plot in England renews Catholic persecution, and the adventurers, sensing opportunity, surge in seeking to claim Irish-held lands.
 When the earls of Ulster, who represent the remaining power of Irish Clans, flee to the continent with their families and followers, leaving O’Doherty clan holding Inishowen by a thread.

-A Review from The Historical Novel Society:
+From The Historical Novel Society:

 WRITTEN BY NANCY E. BLANTON